Charter

 The Department must maintain its independence in order to be effective.
 Independence permits the Department to carry out its work freely and objectively, and to render impartial and unbiased judgment, which is essential to achieving its goals.
 IAD has unrestricted access to the Audit Committee of the Board of Trustees of Touro and to the President of Touro.

 The Department reports to the Audit Committee and the President of Touro.
 IAD staff has no direct responsibility or authority over any operating activities of its clients/stakeholders, nor are IAD personnel permitted to relieve others of their duties and business functions.
-Specifically, the University’s Management and the Board of Directors are responsible for Touro’s operations.
+Specifically, the College’s Management and the Board of Directors are responsible for Touro’s operations.

 The Chief Internal Auditor and all audit staff must attest to an annual conflict of interest statement disclosing of any known situation that may have the appearance of impairing his or her objectivity.
 Copies of all annual attestations are maintained by the Department.